 There is scarce archives about the history of Dong Van Sunday Market because no one knows exactly when the market was formed.
 It takes place as early as 3:00am when the mist is still covering the hill and the tribes are descending from the mountains to arrive at the market in time.
 Often, the market begins about 5:00am and ends at 12 noon.

 I “stalked’ this lady, as she spoke intently on her handphone, shooting her in various poses and angles.
-This shot best epitomized how technology has altered the culture fabric of the tribes, with them getting more connected and closely knitted.
-One of the common usage of the handphone is using it to download music and playing it on the farm as they work.
+This shot best epitomized how technology has altered the cultural fabric of the tribes, with them getting more connected and closely knitted.
+One of the common usages of the handphone is using it to download music and playing it on the farm as they work.

 Heaven’s Gate @ Quan Ba